 Supplies for Infusion of IP

-Alaris Pump System with Carefusion SmartSite Burette Set or equivalent

-Two-1 liter bags Plasma-Lyte A injection pH 7.4

-One Secondary Admin Set with Bag Hanger (IVPB tubing)

-One-stopcock

-One-needleless connector

-One-Clave bag spike

-One-vented dispensing pin

-Two-10mL syringes

-One-5mL syringe

-One-transfer device

-Two-10mL vials sterile saline

-One-100mL bag normal saline

-Miscellaneous-alcohol pads, needles, sterile gloves, chux, sterile drape, sterile 2x2s
+Refer to section 9.2.2 in the protocol for a complete list

 Labeling

 Collection and product labels must be ISBT 128 compliant

 APHERESIS

 Communication must be sent to the MPM at the Coordinating Center at least 14 days in advance that an Apheresis collection has scheduled; so that they can coordinate with the manufacturing facilities to determine where the cells will be shipped.
 Apheresis collection should be performed according to site standard operating procedures.